Top 5 sights in Sydney

 There are also 2 revolving restaurants inside, one à la carte and one buffet.
 Prices are around $60 for lunch and $90 for dinner.
 Ouch!

+Second only to the Opera house in the most famous sights in Sydney.
 People love Sydney because it offers all the highlights of city life PLUS you can chill on the beach within 20 minutes too.
-Some of the popular choices are Cronulla, Balmoral And Bondi but there are countless more!
-I wrote about 5 less known beaches in Sydney here, including one nudist beach so if you’re dying to let it all hang out, have a read!
-My personal favourites are all in the Northern Beaches, away from the city a little bit but a chilled atmosphere complete with free BBQ usage.
-Bonus!
+Some of the popular choices are Cronulla, Balmoral but it’s the iconic Bondi that gets all the column inches (there are also countless more quality beaches too, I wrote about 5 less known beaches in Sydney here, including one nudist beach so if you’re dying to let it all hang out, have a read)!

-Walking distance from the CBD, Darling harbour contains many of Sydney’s tourist attractions including Sydney Wildlife World, Sydney Aquarium, National Maritime Museum, Chinese Garden of Friendship , IMAX Theatre etc. The whole place is designed so you can walk around, chill, eat at the nice cafes, bars and restaurants.
+Walking distance from the city centre, Darling Harbour contains many of Sydney’s tourist attractions.
+This include Sydney Wildlife World, Sydney Aquarium, National Maritime Museum, Chinese Garden of Friendship, IMAX Theatre etc. The whole place is designed so you can walk around, chill, eat at the nice cafes, bars and restaurants.
 If you’re looking to party check out Bungalow 8 and Cargo Bar, they’re always raging!

-Found on the western side of Sydney cove, it’s popular with tourists because it’s wedged between the Opera House and the Harbour Bridge.
-You can check out the Wharf Theatre and Sydney Theatre here if you’re looking for a little culture, or you can nail some vodka redbulls at the Rock’s best bar/nightclub The Argyle.
-The general vibe here is peceaful serenity during the day, and happening bar scene at night – both of which you should avail of!
+Found on the western side of Sydney Cove, it’s popular with tourists because it’s wedged between the Opera House and the Harbour Bridge.
+You can check out the Wharf Theatre and Sydney Theatre here if you’re looking for a little culture.
+Or you can nail some vodka red bulls at the Rock’s best bar/nightclub The Argyle.
+The general vibe here is peaceful serenity during the day and happening bar scene at night – both of which you should avail of!

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!